charlie-vf/the-hobbit-game/README.md

 *As a frequent user, I want to see if I can finish the game with no negative traits or game overs*
     - With solid knowledge on the game, the User can be confident in their ability to aim for a perfect run

+## **Deployment**

+This project was deployed using Heroku.

+Steps to deploy:
+- Create or login to Heroku account
+- Fork or clone this repository
+    - In GitHub, locate the [repository](https://github.com/charlie-vf/the-hobbit-game) and click 'Fork' in the top right
+    - This will create a copy of the repo in your account
+- Click new in top right and selected 'new app' from dropdown
+- Give your app a name and click 'Create'
+- Navigate to settings and select 'buildpacks'
+- Add python and node.js, ensuring they are displayed in that order (python above)
+- Navigate to 'Deploy'
+- Navigate to 'Deployment Method' and connect to GitHub account
+- Search for your GitHub repository and connect it
+- Choose either Automatic or Manual deployment (Automatic will work inline with pushes from GitHub)
+- Ensure 'branch to deploy' is master/main
+- Hit deploy

 ## **Credits**

 - The code for slowprint() was taken from stack overflow [here](https://stackoverflow.com/questions/15375368/slow-word-by-word-terminal-printing-in-python#:~:text=import%20random%20import%20sys%20import%20time%20def%20slowprint,between%20lines%20to%20add%20more%20dramatic%20effect.%20Share) with the time altered to be slightly slower
+- My tutor, Brian Macchiara, for continued support and good chats